dis0ps-webdev/odin_project/javascript/restaurant/README.md

 * Explore ways to ensure the site renders correctly using Babel
 * Lazy loading of images that are large (slideshow is a bit big)
+* Explore more elaborate page routing with History API integration
 * Explore using JSX outside of React, manually creating HTML is messy and error prone